freelawproject/juriscraper/README.rst

    courts.
 -  0.9 - Supports all state courts of last resort (typically the "Supreme" court)
+-  1.0 - Support opinions from for all possible federal bankruptcy appellate panels (9th and 10th Cir.)

 **Current**

--  1.0 - Support opinions from for all possible federal bankruptcy appellate panels (9th and 10th Cir.)
+-  1.1.4 - Major code reorganization and first release on the Python Package Index (PyPi)

 **Future Roadmap**